Shawn4889/CMS2020/README.md

 Wessels, K., Li, X., Bouvet, A., Mathieu, R., Main, R., Naidoo, L., ... & Asner, G. P. (2023).
 Quantifying the sensitivity of L-Band SAR to a decade of vegetation structure changes in savannas.
 Remote Sensing of Environment, 284, 113369.

-# PRESENTATIONS AND CONFERENCE PAPERS:
+# PRESENTATIONS AND CONFERENCE PAPERS

 Li, X. (2023).
 Space-based LiDAR for Estimating Vegetation Structure in Savannas, University of Washington, May 18th, Seattle, WA.